 - It helps you to tweak your current practices to better provoke desired audience behavior (e.g. making purchases).

-How to Use A/B Testing to Improve Your Business (3 Key Tips)
+How to Use A/B Split Testing to Improve Your Business (3 Key Tips)

 1. Compare Link Placement Methods

 As a marketer, you depend on your readers to click the links on your website and in your email campaigns.
 What you may not have considered is the importance of where you place such links.
-Consider, for example, that a 2016 study revealed how links placed in the "top-left region" of an email newsletter had a "higher impact" than those placed elsewhere.
+For example, a 2016 study revealed how links placed in the “top-left region” of an email newsletter had a higher impact than those placed elsewhere.

-Studies like the above are just the tip of the iceberg; you only need to consciously observe your own behavior on websites to quickly realize how link placement drives what you click on and what you choose to ignore (or even miss entirely).
+Studies like the one above are just the tip of the iceberg.
+You only need to consciously observe your own behavior on websites to quickly realize how link placement drives what you click on and what you choose to ignore (or even miss entirely).

 2. Track Your Links’ Conversion Rates